-- Giving due consideration to environmental issues in its corporate decision-making process - Actively minimizing the impact of its business operations on the environment - Following environmental sustainable development principles and complying with all applicable environmental laws and regulations - Following eco-friendly construction and management practices - Making efficient use of resources and minimizing waste in its daily operations - Giving priority to environmentally-friendly designs, materials and construction approaches and exploring green alternatives for its projects - Favouring consultants, contractors and suppliers who follow environmentally-friendly practices when providing their designs, services and products - Enhancing environmental awareness among its staff members, business partners and the public
+- Giving due consideration to environmental issues in its corporate decision-making process and actively minimizing the impact of its business operations on the environment - Identifying environmental impacts associated with the group's operations and setting targets to continually improve its environmental performance - Following environmental sustainable development principles and complying with all applicable environmental laws and regulations - Following eco-friendly construction and management practices - Making efficient use of resources and minimizing waste in its daily operations - Giving priority to environmentally-friendly designs, materials and construction approaches and exploring green alternatives for its projects - Favouring consultants, contractors and suppliers who follow environmentally-friendly practices when providing their designs, services and products - Enhancing environmental awareness among its staff members, business partners and the public - Assessing and reporting on material environmental performance regularly

+The policy was updated in March 2021.
 In light of the emerging environmental challenges, the group shall constantly review and refine the environmental policy to enhance its preparedness and to reduce its environmental footprints.